-The Polish government later claimed that it had "released" Rumania from its obligations under this military treaty in return for safe haven in Rumania.
+The Polish government later claimed that it had "released" Romania from its obligations under this military treaty in return for safe haven in Romania.
 But there is no evidence for this statement.
 No wonder: it is at least highly unlikely that Rumania would have ever promised "safe haven" for Poland, since that would have been an act of hostility against Nazi Germany.
-Rumania was neutral in the war and, as discussed below, insisted upon imprisoning the Polish goverment and disarming the Polish forced once they had crossed the border into Rumania.
-The real reason for Rumania's failure to declare war on the USSR is probably the one given in a New York Times article of September 19, 1939:
+Romania was neutral in the war and, as discussed below, insisted upon imprisoning the Polish goverment and disarming the Polish forced once they had crossed the border into Rumania.
+The real reason for Romania's failure to declare war on the USSR is probably the one given in a New York Times article of September 19, 1939:

 That means Rumania recognized that the Red Army was not allied with Germany, an "other war."
 This is tacit recognition of the Soviet and German position that Poland no longer had a government, and therefore was no longer a state.